Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 3 Mei 2026 17.13.23 UTC
+- WIB: Minggu, 3 Mei 2026 18.53.31 UTC
-- WITA: Minggu, 3 Mei 2026 18.13.23 UTC
+- WITA: Minggu, 3 Mei 2026 19.53.31 UTC
-- WIT: Minggu, 3 Mei 2026 19.13.23 UTC
+- WIT: Minggu, 3 Mei 2026 20.53.31 UTC

 Kutipan Inspiratif:
-"A loving memory of your smiling face, a friend like you can never replace, deep in my heart you will always stay, truly remembered ever!!"
+"Reading more books will only confuse you more and you will be dreaming about success instead of becoming successful yourself."

-Kategori: friendship
+Kategori: success